russhustle/leetpattern/docs/plan_graph_study/standard_traversal.md

 ## 1376.
 Time Needed to Inform All Employees

+- Return the time needed to inform all employees.

 ```python
 --8<-- "1376_time_needed_to_inform_all_employees.py"
 ```

 ## 1466.
 Reorder Routes to Make All Paths Lead to the City Zero

+- Return the minimum number of connections needed to make all paths lead to the city zero.

 ```python
 --8<-- "1466_reorder_routes_to_make_all_paths_lead_to_the_city_zero.py"